ripperhowls/Posys-Cursors-Improved-by-ripperhowls/README & DOWNLOAD.md

 # Posy-Improved-Cursors-edit-by-ripperhowls
+The cursors and installers are backwards compatible all the way from Win10 to WinXP!
 The source cursors were created by the wonderful Michiel de Boer aka Posy: http://www.michieldb.nl/other/cursors/

 If you have the possibility, please express your gratitude to him: https://www.paypal.com/paypalme/michieldb